Siege of Kaunas (1915): Battle

-At 4 o'clock on August 17, V. Grigoriev telegraphed to the army headquarters that the garrison had left the fortress and was demoralized.
-E. Radkevich reported this to the Commander-in-Chief of the armies of the North-Western Front M. Alekseyev at 9 o’clock: “The garrison abandoned Kovno and is running in complete disarray.
-The commandant was found at about 7 o'clock in the morning near Rumšiškės...
-The remnants of the garrison are a disorderly crowd, and according to the commandant, their moral state excludes the possibility of not only going on the offensive, but even holding any position.
-K. Litzman, in turn, ordered the bombardment of the center of Kovno, the citadel and the station, the forts in the northern sector of defense, against which the 3rd reserve division and B. von Ezebek's brigade should be sent to attack.
-Until the evening, the Germans captured the forts of the northern part of the fortress, crossing the 76th and 79th reserve divisions across the Neman River, the 115th Infantry Division captured Fort IV.
-From 18.30, the Russian 10th Army began to withdraw.
-The garrison of Kovno held Rumšiškės and Žiežmariai, the detachment of Lieutenant General V. Alftan (65th Infantry Division and militia) continued to defend Fort V. Radkevich still hoped to return Kovno and ordered the corps of V. Tofimov and N. Lopushansky to push back the Germans beyond the Neman, to organize the evacuation of the fortress.
-The task of recapturing the 3rd and 4th defense departments from the Germans and then defending them “to the last extreme” after midnight on August 18 was also confirmed by M. Alekseyev.
+At 4:00 on August 17, Grigoriev telegraphed to the army headquarters that the garrison had left the fortress and was demoralized.
+Radkevich reported this to the Commander-in-Chief of the armies of the Northwestern Front Mikhail Alekseyev at 9:00:The garrison abandoned Kaunas and is running in complete disarray.
+The commandant was found at about 7 AM in the morning near Rumšiškės...
+The remnants of the garrison are a disorderly crowd, and according to the commandant, their moral state excludes the possibility of not only going on the offensive, but even holding any position.Litzmann, in turn, ordered the bombardment of the city center of Kaunas, the citadel and the station, the forts in the northern sector of defense, against which the 3rd Reserve Division and B. von Ezebek's brigade should be sent to attack.
+Until the evening, the Germans captured the forts of the northern part of the fortress, crossing the 76th and 79th Reserve Divisions across the Neman, the 115th Infantry Division captured the 4th Fort.
+From 18:30, the Russian 10th Army began to withdraw.
+The garrison of Kaunas held Rumšiškės and Žiežmariai, the detachment of Lieutenant General Vladimir Alftan (65th Infantry Division and militia) continued to defend the 5th Fort.
+Radkevich still hoped to return Kaunas and ordered the corps of V. Tofimov and N. Lopushansky to push back the Germans beyond the Neman River, to organize the evacuation of the fortress.
+The task of recapturing the 3rd and 4th defense departments from the Germans and then defending them "to the last extreme" after midnight on August 18 was also confirmed by Alekseyev.

-However, overnight in the Kovno area, under the onslaught of the Germans, the 40th and 54th Don Cossack regiments retreated, N. Lopushansky's detachment was also thrown back.
-In the evening, the Germans captured the last remaining Fort V and completely occupied Kovno.
-The 40th reserve corps captured up to 20,000 prisoners, 1,300 guns (of which 350 were heavy), 100 machine guns, 20,000 rifles, 810,000 shells.
+However, overnight in the Kaunas area, under the German onslaught, the 40th and 54th Don Cossack regiments retreated, N. Lopushansky's detachment was also thrown back.
+In the evening, the Germans captured the last remaining 5th Fort and completely occupied Kaunas.
+The XXXX Reserve Corps captured up to 20,000 prisoners, 1,300 guns (of which 350 were heavy), 100 machine guns, 20,000 rifles, 810,000 shells.